tytydraco/yessleep/out/Theres_a_chair_in_my_kitchen_and_its_driving_me_insane_Part_2__Final.md

 I'm sitting in the chair as I write this.

 The chair still had 2 legs this morning.
 I've counted 15 times since my last post.
-It feel harder to count them each time I do.
+It feels harder to count them each time I do.
 I couldn't wrap my head around how this chair continued to stand, and it broke everything I knew.

 Sometimes I would count the back leg first, sometimes I would count the front leg first.
 It did not change anything; Two is always the final leg.